FRACTALS and how to trade the fractal indicator

-If you want to ask you direct questions about any Forex trading setup, FX analysis or have any advice you would like to ask, then follow us on Twitter to get direct and live access to Winners Edge. @winnersedgetrad.
+If you want to ask you direct questions about any Forex trading setup, FX analysis or have any advice, you would like to ask, then follow us on Twitter to get direct and live access to Winners Edge. @winnersedgetrad.
 We send live charts and updates around the clock; especially those that teach how to trade the fractal indicator.

 Winner’s Edge Trading, as seen on: